 Ben and his brother, Dan, are excited to join us at the PAIU Annual Conference.
 They will also bring copies of Swinging from a Chandelier: Finding Joy in the Journey Through Autism.
 The book, written by their mother, Sandy Hartranft, chronicles Ben's story from diagnosis to today.
 It includes a section where Ben tells his story in his own words with pictures from his life.

-Special Thanks to our 2023 Conference DIAMOND Sponsors:
+Special Thanks to our 2024 Conference DIAMOND Sponsor: